Connect with others who understand.

 Iptacopan

-In one recent study, participants with PNH had better results when they used iptacopan compared to eculizumab and ravulizumab.
+In a 2022 study, participants with PNH had better results when they used iptacopan compared to eculizumab and ravulizumab.
 They had higher levels of hemoglobin (a protein found in red blood cells), didn’t need as many blood transfusions, and had less fatigue.

 3. Immunosuppressive Therapy